ebiose-ai/ebiose/README.md

 For more detailed instructions or troubleshooting tips, refer to the [official uv documentation](https://docs.astral.sh/uv/).

+> 💡 If you don't want to use `uv`, you can still use `pip install -r requirements.txt` command.

 > 💡 Pro Tip: You may need to add the root of the repository to your `PYTHONPATH` environment variable.
 Alternatively, use a `.env` file to do so.

 ## 🔍 Understand forges and forge cycles